foxmask/django-th/docs/index.rst

-For example a new RSS item is published, **Trigger Happy** will be able to automatically create a note on your Evernote account or create a bookmark to your own Readability or Pocket account and so on
+For example a new RSS item is published, **Trigger Happy** will be able to automatically create a note on your Evernote account or create a bookmark to your own Wallabag or Pocket account and so on

 .. image:: https://codeclimate.com/github/foxmask/django-th/badges/gpa.svg
     :target: https://codeclimate.com/github/foxmask/django-th